lammps/lammps/doc/src/pair_polymorphic.rst

    ...
    cut xi(ntypes\*(ntypes+1)/2)

-Here cut means the cutoff distance of the pair functions, :math:`\xi` is the same as defined in the potential functions above.
+Here cut means the cutoff distance of the pair functions, "xi" is :math:`\xi` as defined in the potential functions above.
 The ntypes\*(ntypes+1)/2 lines are related to the pairs according to the sequence of first ii (self) pairs, i = 1, 2, ..., ntypes, and then ij (cross) pairs, i = 1, 2, ..., ntypes-1, and j = i+1, i+2, ..., ntypes (i.e., the sequence of the ij pairs follows 11, 22, ..., 12, 13, 14, ..., 23, 24, ...).

 In the final blocks of the potential file, U, V, W, P, G, and F functions are listed sequentially.
 First, U functions are given for each of the ntypes\*(ntypes+1)/2 pairs according to the sequence described above.
 For each of the pairs, nr values are listed.
 Next, similar arrays are given for V and W functions.
 If P functions depend only on pair species, i.e., :math:`\eta \neq 3`, then P functions are also listed the same way the next.
 If P functions depend on three species, i.e., :math:`\eta = 3`, then P functions are listed for all the ntypes*ntypes*ntypes IJK triplets in a natural sequence I from 1 to ntypes, J from 1 to ntypes, and K from 1 to ntypes (i.e., IJK = 111, 112, 113, ..., 121, 122, 123 ..., 211, 212, ...).
 Next, G functions are listed for all the ntypes*ntypes*ntypes IJK triplets similarly.
 For each of the G functions, ntheta values are listed.
 Finally, F functions are listed for all the ntypes*(ntypes+1)/2 pairs in the same sequence as described above.
 For each of the F functions, nx values are listed.

 **Mixing, shift, table tail correction, restart**\ :

 This pair styles does not support the :doc:`pair_modify <pair_modify>` shift, table, and tail options.

 This pair style does not write their information to :doc:`binary restart files <restart>`, since it is stored in potential files.
 Thus, you need to re-specify the pair_style and pair_coeff commands in an input script that reads a restart file.

 ----------